-The PSHE policy pays due regard to the philosophies expressed and agreed by staff in the Curriculum Policy.
+The PSHE policy pays due regard to the philosophies expressed and agreed by staff in the teaching and learning policy.

 In the Pre Prep department, PSHE is taught for 1 hour per fortnight.
 The pupils are introduced to the Town Close Way in assemblies and Bird Family Meetings and these are followed up and developed in class lessons.